shhdharmen/website-articles/blog/2020-01-everything-github/README.md

     ![start commit](./screenshot_5_start-commit.png)

 4.  **Done!** 🚀.
-   The action will run by itself the first time.

 This action will run by itself the first time and each time when you push your changes to Github.